-Cloud computing provider DigitalOcean (NYSE: DOCN) announced better-than-expected results in the Q3 FY2021 quarter, with revenue up 37.2% year on year to $111.4 million.
-The company expects that next quarter's revenue would be around $118 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-DigitalOcean made a GAAP loss of $1.85 million, down on its profit of $2.5 million, in the same quarter last year.
+Cloud computing provider DigitalOcean (NYSE: DOCN) reported results in line with analyst expectations in Q1 FY2022 quarter, with revenue up 35.9% year on year to $127.3 million.
+Guidance for the full year also exceeded estimates, however the guidance for the next quarter was less impressive, coming in at $134 million, 1.17% below analyst estimates.
+DigitalOcean made a GAAP loss of $18.1 million, down on its loss of $3.33 million, in the same quarter last year.

 Started by brothers Ben and Moisey Uretsky, DigitalOcean (NYSE: DOCN) provides a simple, low-cost platform that allows developers and small and medium sized businesses to host applications and data in the cloud.

 DigitalOcean offers a range of cloud computing options for developers and small businesses.
 Hyperscalers Amazon Web Services, Microsoft Azure, and Google Cloud Platform are the dominant providers of the cloud infrastructure that has become the standard for companies today.